Khliff-zt/DjangoBlog/README.md

-# Django Blog
+# Blog App

-Django Blog is a simple blog application built with Django.
+Blog App is a simple blog application built with Django.
 It allows users to view blog posts.
 The project aims to provide a minimal yet extendable blog system that anyone can use

 ## Features